-WARNING: Improperly secured locking grips could lead to a loss of control or a crash, resulting in serious injury or death.
+A WARNING: Improperly secured locking grips could lead to a loss of control or a crash, resulting in serious injury or death.

-□ Check the handlebar ends
+☐ Check the handlebar ends

-Make sure the ends of the handlebar and any extensions are plugged.
-If not, have your bike shop plug them before you ride.
-If the handlebars have bar end extensions, make sure they are clamped according to the handlebar and extension manufacturer's instructions.
-Make sure your handlebar, extensions, grips, brake and shifting controls are secure and allow the safe operation of your bicycle, including the ability to steer, brake, and shift without any interference.
+Make sure that the ends of the handlebar and any extensions are plugged.
+If not, ask your bike shop to plug them before you ride.
+If the handlebars have bar end extensions, make sure that they are clamped according to the handlebar and extension manufacturer's instructions.
+Make sure that your handlebar, extensions, grips, brake and shifting controls are secure and allow the safe operation of your bicycle, including the ability to steer, brake and shift without any interference.